Eating Disorders Treatment Program

 An eating disorder is a serious disease, but there is a path to long-term recovery.
-Lindner Center of HOPE helps struggling individuals find the strength to confront and overcome the root causes of their disease and live a fulfilling life committed to health and balance.
+Lindner Center of HOPE’s eating disorders treatment program helps struggling individuals find the strength to confront and overcome the root causes of their disease and live a fulfilling life committed to health and balance.

 The Harold C. Schott Foundation Eating Disorders Treatment Program at Lindner Center of HOPE